Waikanae treatment plant upgrade

 The project is stage two of a planned three-staged upgrade of the Waikanae Water Treatment Plant.
 These works are part-funded by a $5.2 million grant from the Government’s Three Waters Reform Programme and include:

-- enabling works to move utilities such as telecommunications lines and stormwater pipes out of the way for excavations needed for the clarifier (February to May 2022)
+- enabling works to move utilities such as telecommunications lines and stormwater pipes out of the way for excavations needed for the clarifier (2022)

 - building a new clarifier (a large settling pond which removes suspended solids from the water), and